I recently stumbled upon a podcast called “Write Life.”

 So – who do I want to be?
-This question is probably more important in good times than bad.
+This question is as important in good times as it is in bad.
 It would be too easy to take life for granted.

 I choose to be someone who is eternally grateful for all I have and all I have been through.
 I choose to be thankful for those who supported me and continue to support me.
 I choose to feel gratitude for opportunities I see around me and to feel excited about the road ahead.

 Should you have any interest in journaling – I highly recommend the podcast linked above.